Clicky

 University of Idaho

 While the University of Idaho does not allow snakes, lizards, rabbits, rodents, and dogs in residential halls, cats, small birds, and fish are widely accepted in on-campus apartments.
 Intuitively, there may be age restrictions for pets in housing, but the school still allows kittens.
-A student may also have up to two cats, but they all must be spayed or neutered with written proof from the veterinarian responsible for the sterilization procedure.

-To ensure the living quality of both students and their pets, the animals should also be up to date in their vaccines, birds are to be kept in their cages, and students are also required to have at least $50,000 in liability insurance which covers bodily injury.
+To ensure the living quality of both students and their pets, the animals should also be up to date in their vaccines, birds are to be kept in their cages, and students are also required to have at least $50,000 in liability insurance, which covers bodily injury.

 Fortunately, this shouldn’t be too much of a problem if your pet is generally a harmless one.
 There is also quite a lot of room for students to exercise and take their pets outside, with 10 miles of streets and 20 miles of sidewalks.